csesourav97/M1_Application_EmployeeRecordSystem/README.md

-# M1_Application_EmployeeRecordSystem
+# M1_Application_RestaurantBillingSystem
- This mentain and keep track of employee details in an organization.
+ This generate,display and search invoice for restaurant.